wondonghyeon/wondonghyeon.github.io/_posts/2022-03-29-food-waste-flw-db.md

 ![png](/files/images/others/germany-food-loss-whole-supply-chain-since-2005.png)
 ![png](/files/images/others/hungary-food-loss-whole-supply-chain-since-2005.png)
 * The above plots are mostly about grains (e.g., Rye, Wheat, Barley).
 I guess grain data in these countries were easier to collect than other commodities for FAO.
 * “Plums and sloes” loss is low in Hungary (about 2.5%), while the same number is high for Austria (about 28%).
-It’s hard to believe that Austria is more than ten times more efficient in processing plums than Hungary.
+It’s hard to believe that Austria is ten times more efficient in processing plums than Hungary.
 I looked at the “reference” and “method_data_collection” of the rows, but they seem to be the same.
-To me, this seems like a limitation of the dataset.
-Even though the data collection method is the same, it’s hard to believe the numbers.
+To me, this seems like a limitation of the dataset - even though the data collection method is the same, it’s hard to believe the numbers.

 ```python
 year = 2005